gvaldez/cryptora/README.md

     <img src="./assets/Intellij-logo.png" style="width: 65px; height: 65px;" alt="">
 </div>

+## **Disclaimer**

+**This service does not guarantee a 100% increase or decrease in cryptocurrency values.**
+The service was developed solely for educational purposes and should not be considered as financial advice.
+The creators and developers of this service are not responsible for any financial losses or damages incurred while using it.
+Cryptocurrencies are highly volatile and carry inherent risks.
+Users should conduct their own research and consult with a qualified financial advisor before making any investment decisions.
+By using this service, you acknowledge and accept these risks.

+---

 ## **Description**

 **Cryptora-Analyze-Service**  is a Spring Boot application that retrieves cryptocurrency data from the Binance API and